Unwrappables and Constraints

 Make a model containing Constraints callable.

-This function combined that functionalities of klax.apply
+This function combined that functionalities of klax.apply and

 klax.unwrap